TypicalFork/mdBook/guide/src/cli/test.md

 #### Disable tests on a code block

-rustdoc doesn't test code blocks which contain the `ignore` attribute:
+rustdoc doesn't test code blocks that contain the `ignore` attribute:

     ```rust,ignore
     fn main() {}
     ```

-rustdoc also doesn't test code blocks which specify a language other than Rust:
+rustdoc also doesn't test code blocks that specify a language other than Rust:

     ```markdown
     **Foo**: _bar_
     ```

-rustdoc *does* test code blocks which have no language specified:
+rustdoc *does* test code blocks that don't specify a language:

     ```
     This is going to cause an error!